Abdullahnaveed102/Cozmo-and-Star-Wars/README.md

 - Limited dataset may affect adaptability.
 - ChatGPT integration introduces cost considerations.
 - Cozmo's limited battery life affects interaction duration.

+## Code Execution

+- In code to run this project, you will need a Cozmo Robot
+- You will have to run the Python script in the Trainin_model folder to train the model
+- Copy the saved model to the main_code folder and run predict.py